GabeScott/standard-works-vault/General Conference/2018 October - Opening Remarks.md

 # Opening Remarks

-*By Russell M. Nelson - President of the Church*
+By President Russell M. Nelson - *President of the Church*

 *Given in the October session of the 2018 General Conference*

+>*It is time for a home-centered Church, supported by what takes place inside our branch, ward, and stake buildings.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2018/10/opening-remarks?lang=eng)